-The measure is tightly linked to the measures of axis II: the first forestation of non-agricultural areas, first forestation of agricultural areas, first formation of agro-forestation systems in agricultural areas, forest-environmental protection measures and the Natura 2000 measure.
+The measure is tightly linked to the measures of axis II: the first forestation of nonagricultural areas, first formation of agro-forestation systems in agricultural areas, forest-environmental protection measures and the Natura 2000 measure.
 The measure is closely linked with one of the measures in axis I: "value increase of agricultural and forestry products".